Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 33 projects likely impacting the area.
-Notable projects include Raymond Terrace Wastewater Treatment Works Upgrade, Hunter Valley Hydrogen Hub, Kings Hill Urban Release Area, and Woodberry Road Reconstruction.
-The following list details those expected to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 33 projects likely to impact the area.
+Notable ones include Raymond Terrace Wastewater Treatment Works Upgrade, Hunter Valley Hydrogen Hub, Kings Hill Urban Release Area, and Woodberry Road Reconstruction.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.